AliDousa/phim/USER_GUIDE.md

 ### Simulation Management

 The platform provides comprehensive tools for managing simulation workflows.
-The Simulations dashboard shows all your analyses with status indicators, completion times, and summary results.
+The Simulations dashboard shows all your analyses with real-time status indicators (`Pending`, `Running`, `Completed`, `Failed`), completion times, and summary results.
+The list updates automatically as simulations progress, so you always have the latest information.
 You can easily compare different scenarios, track parameter sensitivity, and organize related simulations.

-For complex analyses, consider creating simulation series that explore parameter ranges or compare intervention scenarios.
-The platform supports batch processing and provides tools for systematic parameter exploration.
-Results can be exported for further analysis or integration with external reporting systems.
+If a simulation fails, the status will change to `Failed`, and you can click on it to view the error details, which can help in troubleshooting the issue with your parameters or dataset.

 ## Data Visualization